 Q: What does acupuncture treat?

 A: Because acupuncture sees the body as interconnected systems it can treat many conditions at once.
 Many of our patients are seen for pain, anxiety, arthritis, asthma, migraines, menstrual disorders, intestinal disorders, addiction, colds/flu’s, and many other conditions.
 In 2003 World Health Organization published a report about clinical trials researching the effectiveness of acupuncture.
 More than one hundred indications were discussed and divided into four groups concerning the strength of existing evidence.
 Check out our About Us page for the specialties of each of our practitioners.

 Acupuncture does more than simply relieve the symptoms.
 The aim of acupuncture is to treat the whole patient and restore balance between the physical, emotional and spiritual aspects of the individual.
 Many people also have acupuncture as a preventative treatment, which is the most important benefit of this medicine.

-A: Treatments usually last 45 minutes to 75 minutes depending on what we’re working on.
-Usually, a series of treatments are necessary to resolve a condition.
+A: Treatments usually last 45 minutes to 60 minutes depending on what we’re working on.
+A series of treatments are necessary to resolve a condition.
 Each case and condition is treated individually.
 Patients should expect to come in for 8 – 12 sessions, though some conditions require more treatments and some less.

 Q:Does acupuncture hurt?